rmrsk/EBGeometry/README.md

 ### 1. Analytic distance fields

-Use one of the analytic signed distance fields in EBGeometry, and rotate and transform it.
+Use one of the analytic signed distance fields in EBGeometry:

 ```
 cd Examples/EBGeometry_Shapes